Andrey Melnichenko (industrialist): Business record

-Melnichenko was a Member of the Board of Directors (Non-executive Director) at both EuroChem Group AG and SUEK JSC until 9 March 2022.
+Melnichenko was a Member of the Board of Directors (Non-executive Director) at both EuroChem Group AG and SUEK JSC until March 9, 2022.

-Since 2007, Melnichenko has been Member of the Bureau of the Board of Directors of the Russian Union of Industrialists and Entrepreneurs (RSPP), where he is Chairman of the Mining Commission and Chairman of the Committee on Climate Policy and Carbon Regulation.
+Since 2007, Melnichenko has been Member of the Bureau of the Board of Directors of the Russian Union of Industrialists and Entrepreneurs (RSPP), serving as Chairman of the Mining Commission and Chairman of the Committee on Climate Policy and Carbon Regulation.

-In the 2000s, Melnichenko was part of the EU-Russia Industrialists' Roundtable (IRT), a platform composed of business leaders from the EU and Russia, which work aimed at boosting EU-Russia economic relations.
+In the 2000s, Melnichenko was part of the EU-Russia Industrialists' Roundtable (IRT), a platform composed of business leaders from the EU and Russia, which sought to improve EU-Russia economic relations.

-In 2019, Andrey Melnichenko was awarded with the honour of Commendatore of the Order of the Star of Italy "for encouraging dialogue and economic cooperation between Italy and Russia".
+In 2019, Andrey Melnichenko was awarded the title of Commendatore of the Order of the Star of Italy for "encouraging dialogue and economic cooperation between Italy and Russia".

-Though Melnichenko was mentioned on the list of "Russian oligarchs" named in the CAATSA unclassified report to the U.S. Congress, the report simply listed all businessmen with an estimated net worth over $1 billion, according to the Forbes list 2017.
-The report states that inclusion on the list "does not constitute the determination by any agency that any of those individuals or entities meet the criteria for designation under any sanctions program" and "does not, in and of itself, imply, give rise to, or create any other restrictions, prohibitions, or limitations on dealings with such persons by either U.S. or foreign persons."
-Melnichenko noted that he had seen no issues with banks and compliance, but that the situation was impossible to predict going forward.
+Alleged oligarch status

-Among Russia's richest businessmen, Forbes and Forbes Russia do not consider Melnichenko to be an oligarch because his fortune was made without ties to the Russian government, neither under Yeltsin nor Putin.
+Melnichenko was mentioned on the list of "Russian oligarchs" named in the CAATSA unclassified report to the U.S. Congress.
+However, this was the subject of controversy as Forbes noted in 2017 that report simply listed all Russian businessmen with an estimated net worth over $1 billion.
+The report itself states that inclusion on the list "does not constitute the determination by any agency that any of those individuals or entities meet the criteria for designation under any sanctions program".
+In response, Melnichenko stated that he had seen no issues with banks or compliance, but noted that the situation was impossible to predict going forward.

-According to Reuters, in 2022 Melnichenko spoke out against the Russian invasion of Ukraine and called for urgent peace, warning of a global food crisis and likely food shortages due to "soaring prices in fertilisers".
+Among Russia's richest businessmen, both Forbes and Forbes Russia do not consider Melnichenko to be an oligarch because his fortune was made without ties to the Russian government, neither under Yeltsin nor Putin.
+According to Reuters, in 2022 Melnichenko spoke out against the Russian invasion of Ukraine and made urgent calls for peace, warning of a global food crisis and likely food shortages due to "soaring prices in fertilisers".